WenSimEHRP/paiagram/README.md

 # Paiagram

-Paiagram is a typst package for making transportation timetable diagrams.
+Paiagram is a typst package for making transportation timetable diagrams, or a train running chart, or whatever you call it.

-## Features

-- Reading from qETRC timetable files.

-## Planned
+## Using Paiagram

+To start, you must already have the following items:

+- **Train** (or any other means of transport) timetable information.
-- OuDiaSecond support.
+- **Station** information.
+- (Optional, recommended) station **interval** information.
+- A set of stations to draw on the diagram.
+This is not the same as station information.

+For more information, please check examples in the `examples` folder.

+## Importing from other files

+Paiagram currently supports importing data from qETRC files.
+Support for other formats (oudiasecond, ETRC, etc.) are planned.

 ## Showcase